What is aviation’s contribution to climate change?

 Emissions from aviation are a significant contributor to climate change.
-The cumulative impact of aviation on man-made climate change in 2005 was estimated at 4.9%, which comprises the impact of greenhouse gas emissions including carbon dioxide (CO2) and nitrogen oxides (NOx), of the vapour trails and cloud formation triggered by aircraft under certain meteorological conditions, and of soot and black carbon, etc.
+The cumulative impact of aviation on man-made climate change in 2005 was estimated at 4.9%, which comprises the impact of greenhouse gas emissions including carbon dioxide (CO2) and non-CO2 effects such as nitrogen oxides (NOx), vapour trails and cloud formation triggered by the altitude at which aircraft operate.

 Emissions from aviation are growing faster than any other mode of transport.
-CO2 emissions from EU international aviation increased by 110% between 1990 and 2008.
-Meanwhile other sectors have reduced emissions.
-As a result, in Europe they’ve grown from 1.5% of total EU emissions in 1990 to 3.4% today.
-If unmitigated, aviation emissions are expected to double or triple by 2050 and consume up to one-quarter of the global carbon budget, completely undermining efforts to keep global warming well below 2 let alone 1.5 degrees.
+CO2 emissions alone from EU international aviation increased almost 21% since 2013, while other sectors have reduced their emissions.
+As a result, they’ve grown from 1.5% of total EU emissions in 1990 to 3.4% today.
+If unmitigated, aviation emissions are expected to double or triple by 2050 and in doing so consume up to one-quarter of the global carbon budget under a 1.5 degree scenario.

 Was aviation left out of the Paris agreement?

 Unlike the Kyoto protocol, which had specific emission targets only for developed countries, the Paris agreement calls on all states to adopt “economy-wide” emission reduction targets.
 This “economy-wide” requirement means that despite there being no explicit reference to aviation - nor indeed are any other specific industrial sectors mentioned - the aviation sector remains covered by the agreement just like all other sectors.